mjenior/promptpal/README.md

 ```bash
 export OPENAI_API_KEY="your_openai_api_key"
 ```
+Also will parse <DEEPSEEK_API_KEY> if <deepseek-chat> is the requested model.
+Can also be provided directly, identical to OpenAI key.

 That's it!
 The assistant API is ready to use in the termal, below are some example uses and additional arguments that further tailor responses.